ideal-lab5/Grants-Program/applications/iris_followup.md

 Iridium Labs is composed of a group of individuals coming from diverse backgrounds across tech, business, and marketing, who all share a collective goal of realizing a decentralized storage layer that can facilitate the emergence of dapps that take advantage of decentralized storage.

 **Tony Riemer**
 Tony is a full-stack engineer with 6 years of experience building enterprise applications for fortune 500 companies, including both Fannie Mae and Capital One.
-Notably, he was the lead engineer of Capital One's "Bank Case Management" system, has lead several development teams to quickly and successfully bringing products to market while adhering to the strictest code quality and testing practices, and has acted as a mentor to other developers.
-Additionally, he holds a breadth of knowledge in many languages and programming paradigms and has built several open-source projects, including Mercury, a proof of work blockchain written in Go, an OpenCV-based augmented reality application for Android, as well as experiments in home automation and machine learning.
+Notably, he was the lead engineer of Capital One's "Bank Case Management" system, has lead several development teams to quickly and successfully bring products to market while adhering to the strictest code quality and testing practices, and has acted as a mentor to other developers.
+Additionally, he holds a breadth of knowledge in many languages and programming paradigms and has built several open-source projects, including a proof of work blockchain written in Go, an OpenCV-based augmented reality application for Android, as well as experiments in home automation and machine learning.
 More recently, he is the founder and lead engineer at Ideal Labs, where he single-handedly designed the Iris blockchain and implemented the prototype, which was funded via a web3 foundation grant.
 He is passionate about decentralized technology and strives to make the promises of decentralization a reality.

 **Developer X**
 TODO.